Youngermaster/FreeCodeCamp/HowToCodeLikeAPro/Notes.md

 ## SOLID

 - Single responsibility principle.
+  - Small classes.
+  - Single responsibility classes.
+  - Limiting the impact of cange.
 - Open closed principle.
+  - Software should be open for extension, but closed for
 - Liskov substitution principle.
 - Interface segregation principle.
 - Dependency inversion principle.